department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/discussion-guide-round2.md

 ## Task 1: Authenticated User with Too Much Entitlement - 15 minutes

 We're going to do some role playing.
 Let's say you're Sammy Smith and you're using the **Post 9/11 GI Bill** to obtain an undergraduate degree in **Chemistry** from **Chicago State University**.
 How would you go about filling out this application?
-For this prototype, you will log in as an authenticated user.
+You will log in as an authenticated user.

-*Remember to think aloud as you go through so we can hear what works for you and what doesn't.
+*When eligibility alert appears*

+- What did you think of the eligibility alert message you saw?
+Would you still apply?

+You (Sammy) contacted the VA about his entitlement and discovered that they are currently experiencing a glitch in their system.
+You actually have 3 months of entitlement left and the VA told you to continue filling out the application and disregard the eligibility alert while they fix the system.

+*When school information appears*
+- What did you think of the pre-population of school information?
+What would you do if the information wasn't right?

 Things to watch for:
 - Does the user read the subway map?